Osteoarthritis (OA) Specimens for Research

 Osteoarthritis (OA) Overview

-Osteoarthritis occurs when the smooth cushion between bones (cartilage) at the end of the bones breaks down over time, joints can get painful, swollen and hard to move.
-Although osteoarthritis can damage any joint, the disorder most commonly affects joints in the hands, knees, hips, lower back, neck and spine.
-Osteoarthritis can develop at any age, but it commonly starts in the 50’s and affects women more than men.
-This disease starts gradually and worsens over time.
+Osteoarthritis occurs when the smooth cushion between bones (cartilage) at the end of the bones breaks down over time.
+Moreover, joints can get painful, swollen and hard to move.
+Although osteoarthritis can damage any joint.
+This disorder most commonly affects joints in the hands, knees, hips, lower back, neck and the spine.

 Osteoarthritis (OA) Causes

-Osteoarthritis occurs when the cartilage that cushions the ends of bones in the joints gradually deteriorates.
-Cartilage is a firm, slippery tissue that enables nearly frictionless joint motion.
-Eventually, if the cartilage wears down completely, bone will rub on bone.
-OA can cause pain, stiffness, and swelling.
 Osteoarthritis has often been referred to as a “wear and tear” disease.
 But besides the breakdown of cartilage, osteoarthritis affects the entire joint.
-It causes changes in the bone and deterioration of the connective tissues that hold the joint together and attach muscle to bone.
+Moreover, it causes changes in the bone and deterioration of the connective tissues.
+Which, hold the joint together and attach muscle to bone.
 It also causes inflammation of the joint lining.
-Osteoarthritis was believed to be caused by the wearing down of joints over time, researchers and scientists now see it as a disease of the joint.
+Osteoarthritis was believed to be caused by the wearing down of joints over time.
+In addition, researchers and scientists now see it as a disease of the joint.

 Following are some of the factors that may contribute to Osteoarthritis (OA):